jschrier/blog/_posts/2022-07-23-Maximum-entropy-coin-toss-problem.md

 (*{1.97283, {p -> {0.0205324, 0.0385354, 0.0723234, 0.135737, 0.254752, 0.47812}}}*)
 ```

 But searching in the simplex is unnecessary.
-You can just specify that p is a 6-dimensional positive vecotr and use the `Total` constraint to find the optimal solution.
+You can just specify that p is a 6-dimensional positive vector and use the `Total` constraint to find the optimal solution.

 ```mathematica
 NMaximize[{Re[-p .
 Log[2, p]],